MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 4. Test column-level security by logging in to Fabric as the user you denied select permissions to.

 5. Query the Orders table to confirm that column-level security works as expected.
-The following query will return only the OrderID and CustomerID columns, not the CrediteCard column.
+The following query will return only the OrderID and CustomerID columns, not the CreditCard column.

     ```tsql
     SELECT * FROM dbo.Orders;